East Village, Manhattan: Health

 As of 2018, preterm births and births to teenage mothers are less common in the East Village and the Lower East Side than in other places citywide.
 In the East Village and the Lower East Side, there were 82 preterm births per 1,000 live births (compared to 87 per 1,000 citywide), and 10.1 teenage births per 1,000 live births (compared to 19.3 per 1,000 citywide).
 The East Village and the Lower East Side have a low population of residents who are uninsured.
 In 2018 this population of uninsured residents was estimated to be 11%, slightly less than the citywide rate of 12%.

 The concentration of fine particulate matter, the deadliest type of air pollutant, in the East Village and the Lower East Side is 0.0089 mg/m3, more than the city average.
 Twenty percent of East Village and Lower East Side residents are smokers, which is more than the city average of 14% of residents being smokers.
 In the East Village and the Lower East Side, 10% of residents are obese, 11% are diabetic, and 22% have high blood pressure – compared to the citywide averages of 24%, 11%, and 28% respectively.
 In addition, 16% of children are obese, compared to the citywide average of 20%.

 Eighty-eight percent of residents eat some fruits and vegetables every day, which is about the same as the city's average of 87%.
 In 2018, 70% of residents described their health as "good", "very good", or "excellent", less than the city's average of 78%.
 For every supermarket in the East Village and the Lower East Side, there are eighteen bodegas.

-The nearest major hospitals are Beth Israel Medical Center in Stuyvesant Town, as well as the Bellevue Hospital Center and NYU Langone Medical Center in Kips Bay, and NewYork-Presbyterian Lower Manhattan Hospital in the Civic Center area.
+The nearest major hospitals are the Bellevue Hospital Center and NYU Langone Medical Center in Kips Bay, and NewYork-Presbyterian Lower Manhattan Hospital in the Civic Center area.
+In addition, Beth Israel Medical Center in Stuyvesant Town operated until 2025.